 many of whom were coauthors on several papers.
 I have also coauthored

-over 35 conference papers with many graduate students.
+dozens of conference papers with an even larger number of graduate students.
 I also have other

-works-in-progress that I expect to publish with other students.
+works-in-progress that I expect to publish with other students in the near future.

 Recent & Forthcoming Publications and Papers

 Aaron Sparks, Colin Kuehl, Heather Hodges,

 and Eric Smith, “The Incoherence of Sustainability Literacy Assessed with the Sulitest”

 Heather Hodges, Sarah Oliver, and Eric Smith, “Confidence in Local, National, and International